 - 6.The final decision for approval of transfer will be made by the Dean after review of the transfer request.

-At the moment DPC does not accept any form of non-degree certificates, non-credit courses or advanced high school subjects as an equivalent to any of the credit hour courses offered at any one of the DPC accredited programs.
+At the moment DPCG does not accept any form of non-degree certificates, non-credit courses or advanced high school subjects as an equivalent to any of the credit hour courses offered at any one of the DPCG accredited programs.
 In case, a student with exceptionally advanced standing applies we will forward it to the commission for a final approval.

 Recognition of Prior Learning